vladimirpierre/Azure_VNet_Peering/README.md

 -------------------------------------------------

-<h2>What is VNet Peering </h2>
+<h2>What is Azure VNet Peering </h2>

-<p>The traceroute command is used on Linux systems, and it is used to show how a host connects to a remote host or system on the network.
-It also displays the path and time the communication takes to reach the remote host.
-Similarly, on Windows systems, the tracert command can be used for the same purpose. </p>
+<p>Azure Virtual Network Peering (VNet) peering is a technique used to securely connect two or more virtual networks using Azures network infrastructure.
+This will allow a solid network communication with high-bandwidth and low-latency connections.
+Azure Vnet peering allows you to safely share resources such as virtual machine assets, disaster recovery management, and cross-region data replication.  </p>